ibm-cloud-docs/vmwaresolutions/services/standalone_orderingserviceinstances.md

 {:external: target="_blank" .external}

-# Ordering on-premises VMware HCX on IBM Cloud instances
+# Ordering on-premises VMware HCX instances
 {: #standalone_orderingserviceinstances}

-You can order an on-premises HCX on {{site.data.keyword.cloud}} instance without associating it to any vCenter Server instance for licensing and activation of your on-premises HCX on {{site.data.keyword.cloud_notm}} installation.
+You can order an on-premises HCX instance without associating it to any vCenter Server instance for licensing and activation of your on-premises HCX installation.

 ## Before you begin
 {: #standalone_orderingserviceinstances-reqs}

 Ensure that you completed the following tasks:
 *  You configured the {{site.data.keyword.cloud_notm}} infrastructure credentials on the **Settings** page.
 For more information, see [User accounts and settings](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-useraccount).
-*  You reviewed all the considerations in [Considerations when installing on-premises HCX on {{site.data.keyword.cloud_notm}} instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-standalone_considerations).
+*  You reviewed all the considerations in [Considerations when installing on-premises HCX instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-standalone_considerations).

-## Procedure to order on-premises VMware HCX on IBM Cloud instances
+## Procedure to order on-premises VMware HCX instances
 {: #standalone_orderingserviceinstances-procedure}

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.